dmd-program/dmd-100/practice/daily_design_journal.md

 **Option 2 - Digital**

+Choose a platform:

+- sites.psu.edu
+- Pinterest
-- Pinterest or Tumblr account
+- Tumblr

 **Instructions**

-- Document, pin, or post one object that you come into contact with each day for two weeks.
+- Document, describe, sketch, pin, or post one object that you come into contact with each day for two weeks.
 - Respond to questions in the corresponding discussion thread on Canvas.

 **Questions:**